bakape/shamichan/README.md

 ##Production
 * See `./meguca help` for server operation
 * Login into the "admin" with the password "password" and change the password
-* For upgrading between semver major releases see `docs/migration.md`

 ##Building from source